openstack/tenks/ansible/roles/virtualbmc-domain/README.md

 Virtual BMC Domain
 ==================

-This role ensures a Libvirt domain is added to and started in Virtual BMC.
+This role configures a Libvirt domain in Virtual BMC.
+If `vbmc_state` is `present`, it will ensure the domain is added and started; if `vbmc_state` is `absent`, it will ensure the domain is stopped and deleted.

 Requirements
 ------------